New Plays on Campus

 Students of New Plays on Campus schools can apply to be Core Apprentices, who are granted fully-funded play development workshops at the Playwrights’ Center and a mentorship with a professional playwright.
 More about the Core Apprentice program »

-Online playwriting seminars geared toward topics that pertain to college and university students and preparing for life after college as a playwright.
-Taught by working playwrights from around the country.
+Online playwriting classes and seminars geared toward topics that pertain to college students and recent graduates offered at Member rates and taught by working playwrights from around the country.

 Bring a playwright to your school.
-Choose on-campus residencies, on-site commissions, teaching, or collaborative work with students.
+Rely on us to match you with a playwright you're interested in working with for an on-campus residency, on-site commission, teaching experience, or collaborative work with students.

 Special internships throughout the year can be arranged to give students hands-on experience with the new play development process.
 New Plays on Campus members are given priority consideration for internships.
 More about internships »